donoh248/CMPSC472-Proj2/README.md

 - websites.py contains the list of sources for drug information.
 This is used as a dependency for Webfinder.py

 ## List of functionalities and test results
+The program contains 4 functions:
+- find_drugs- Asks what type of drug you are looking for info on.
+The input scans a dictionary of drugs, which in turn contains lists of different names of the drugs.
+The scan runs through the dictionary and uses get_close_matches to find the closest match to the input.
+When the user confirms it it stores that string as the drug_type to be used for later
+- find_purpose- Asks about the purpose of the research: Educational, Personal, or Legal.
+Follows a similar pattern of using get_close_matches to find and confirm the user's choice.
+The program then takes the purpose and the appropriate list (i.e. educational purpose uses the list of educational subjects) and runs it through the find_subject function
+- find_subject- Asks what type of information you are looking for based on your subject.
+After confirming what subject the user is looking for, it return the subject and stores it as drug_info
+- find_site- Function uses drug_type and drug_info from previous functions and finds the required website based on the strings given.
+The websites used are stored into websites.py.
+It then stores the website as a string called url.
+This url is then used in a webbrowser.open() code to open the url and give the user the information they are looking for.

 ## Discussion and Conclusions